This page was last updated: 5th April 2011

 Please read the following carefully to understand how we will treat and regard your personal data.

 Pixel Internet Ltd is a registered company in England & Wales (Company number 05980372).
-Our registered address is Pixel Internet Ltd, 54 Chichester Enterprise Centre, Terminus Road, Chichester, West Sussex, England, PO19 8TX.
+Our registered address is Pixel Internet Ltd, Second Floor, 3 Liverpool Gardens, Worthing, West Sussex, BN11 1TF.

 Pixel Internet may be both a data controller and data processor of personal data.
 We have a designated Data Protection Officer who can be contacted at our registered address.

 What information we collect

 Any personal information that you provide by filling in forms on our website.
 This includes information provided at the time of registering an account, purchasing services from us or requesting further services.
 We may also ask you for information when you report a problem with our site or the services you have purchased.